AFeebleChild/aws-go-tool/README.md

 ### TODO
 - Rework utils.BuildAccountsSlice to be a global variable, and not needed to be called on every cli command.
 - Add printer function for csv
-- Add global option for json or csv output
+- Add global option for yaml, json, or csv output
+    - Update print functions to have yaml/yaml config to determine what to output in the report
 - Add utils file in cmd to have an easier wrapper func to build account list, get tags, logging, etc.
+- Add logging for functions as they are called
+- Update the userslist function to include access key information per user
+- Update SSM documentation

 ### Download Links
 Linux - https://afeeblechild.s3-us-west-2.amazonaws.com/go-binaries/aws-go-tool-linux.zip